sematext/docs/docs/logs/logstash.md

+title: Logstash
+description: Logstash can be used to send logs to Sematext monitoring and logging platform.
+Parse logs with grok filter, tag specific events, aggregate and index data and metrics from different sources

 In order make [Logstash](https://www.elastic.co/products/logstash) send logs to Sematext Logs Management app, you need to configure it with the [Elasticsearch plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-elasticsearch.html) to output app's endpoint, while specifying: